The Social Security and Tax Number System

 Requests to provide Social Security and Tax Numbers

 The individuals concerned and others can only be asked to provide Social Security and Tax Numbers when this information is necessary to prepare documents for procedures involving social security and tax matters.

 Restrictions on requests to provide Social Security and Tax Numbers and on provision and collection of specific personal information

 Requesting or collecting Social Security and Tax Numbers and specific personal information or providing this information to others is prohibited except in accordance with restrictions set forth under law.

-The Health Insurance Society will handle Social Security and Tax Numbers as a Person in Charge of Affairs Using the Individual Number.
+The Health Insurance Association will handle Social Security and Tax Numbers as a Person in Charge of Affairs Using the Individual Number.

 A Person in Charge of Affairs Using the Individual Number is a national administrative agency, a local government, an independent administrative agency, or other organization that uses Social Security and Tax Numbers in their processing of administrative procedures, as established in Appended Table 1 of the Act on the Use of Numbers to Identify a Specific Individual in the Administrative Procedure and relevant ordinances.

-As a Person in Charge of Affairs Using the Individual Number, the Health Insurance Society will use Social Security and Tax Numbers solely within the scope of such administrative procedures.
+As a Person in Charge of Affairs Using the Individual Number, the Health Insurance Association will use Social Security and Tax Numbers solely within the scope of such administrative procedures.